Deratiseur/Kensai/README.md

 - Initiative: +1 and +1 every 4 levels (Corrected and functional (as it was bugged in the base game))
 - Kai ability every 4 levels
 - Inability to wear bracelets, armor, and robes (even with the “Use All Items” hla).

+You can then remove the ring, as it is no longer needed (or you can use it for another character).